One Year Later

 - A colon cancer patient has healed well enough after the initial surgery and has fully recovered from other treatments like chemotherapy or radiotherapy.

-The stoma reconnect procedure is simpler and relatively straightforward and can take any time from sixty minutes to a couple of hours, depending on the complexity of the initial procedure.
+The stoma reconnect procedure is simpler and relatively straightforward and can take from sixty minutes to a couple of hours, depending on the complexity of the initial procedure.
 In my own case, it took around an hour and forty-five minutes to reverse my colostomy.

 Stoma Reversal Procedure for a Colostomy Patient